biopython/biopython.github.io/wiki/Biopython.md

 We are a member project of the
 [Open Bioinformatics Foundation (OBF)](http://open-bio.org), who take care of our domain name and hosting for our mailing list etc.
-The OBF used to host our developement repository, issue tracker and website but these are now on [GitHub](https://github.com/biopython).
+The OBF used to host our development repository, issue tracker and website but these are now on [GitHub](https://github.com/biopython).

 This page will help you download and install Biopython, and start using